Offshore Accounts and IRS Reporting Requirements (Summary 2020)

-Offshore Accounts are common.
+Offshore Accounts — are they illegal?
+No. But, reporting offshore accounts to the IRS is a complex undertaking.
 Technically, there is nothing inherently illegal about maintaining Offshore Bank Accounts or Offshore Investment Accounts for managing International Banking and Investments.

 The problem with Offshore Accounts comes in when a person is a U.S. Person with an Offshore Reporting requirement (FBAR, FATCA, PFIC, etc.), is out of compliance — and the IRS wants to issue Offshore Penalties.